SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00021_Disable-AD-Sync/index.rst

-KB00021 - Disable AD Sync
+KB00021 - Disabling AD Sync
 =========================================

 To disable AD Sync (which is performed every 12 hours by the first website visitor) simply follow the steps below.